Vyral/base-template/_posts/2018-08-13-why-you-need-to-put-your-ego-aside-to-achieve-your-real-estate-goals.md

 {% include youtube.html %}

-Whether you’re a buyer or a seller, you shouldn’t worry about “winning” the transaction.
-Instead, you should focus on your overall goal.
+<p style="text-align: center;"><em>Whether you’re a buyer or a seller, you shouldn’t worry about “winning” the transaction.
+Instead, you should focus on your overall goal.</em></p>

 Does your personality get in the way of achieving your goal?